conda-incubator/conda-recipe-manager/.github/ISSUE_TEMPLATE/01_bug-report.md

 ---
 name: Bug Report
 about: Create a bug report.
-labels: bug
+labels:
-assignees:
-  - schuylermartin45
-  - ForgottenProgramme
+  - bug
-  - beeankha
+  - "to sort"

 ---